TribThapa/Blockchain_Homework/Blockchain_CaseStudy/README.md

 	- Determine the trend of the market.
 	- Are we in an uptrend?
 We buy ETFs of the sectors of the S&P.
 	- Or in a downtrend? then we buy set of short and long duration bonds (IEF, TLH, TLT).
-	- Weighting is based on the HRP Machine Learning portfolio allocation algorithm that determines the distance of ordered tree clusters based on the correlation and covariance of the returns.
+	- Weighting is based on the HRP Machine Learning portfolio allocation algorithm that determines the distance of ordered tree clusters
+	- Tree clusters are based on the correlation and covariance of the returns.
 	- The stocks are weighted in such a way that the clusters have an equal contribution to the risk.